-In Australia and internationally, it is common for governments to invest in hatchery and nursery facilities capable of supplying the initial requirements of developing industries for shellfish spat and finfish juveniles or salmonid fingerlings.
-In these cases, this initial Government investment in capital infrastructure has led to industry then taking responsibility for the further stages of commercial growout operations.
-In WA, although the intention is for these facilities to transition to being industry operated, the facilities will remain Government assets.
+In Australia and internationally, it is common for governments to invest in hatchery and nursery facilities capable of supplying the initial requirements of developing industries for shellfish spat and finfish juveniles or fingerlings.
+In these cases, this initial government investment in capital has led to industry then taking responsibility for the further stages of commercial growout operations.
+In WA, although the intention is for these facilities to transition to being industry operated, they facilities will remain Government assets.